mprimi/notes/content/topics/monopoly-ouropoly/notes.md

 <!--
 Hello everyone, and thank you for tuning in.

+My name is Marco, i go by mprime.

-This, is a short presentation is about Monopoly, the board game.
+Today, I'm going to talk about Monopoly, the board game.

 But of course it's not.
-It's about Blockchain, modern society, and how the two interact, and how one may influence the other.
+It's about Blockchain, humans, society, and the future.

-And how both may influence the future of this planet.

-If you are active in the blochckain space, this talk contains important message for you.
+If you are active in the blochckain space, this talk contains a simple yet important message for you.

+If you are a more casual visitor, trying to figure out what the blockchain fuss is about.
-And if you're just curious about technology or blockchain, there is something here for you too.
+There is something here for you too.
+We are going to touch ons some of the most amazing AND terrifying things that we can do with blockchain.
 -->

 ---